jcorbin/pchepa/build_guide.md

 However if you're changing out parts, customizing things, or doubt your printer's accuracy there are several ancillary test print models that may be printed first.

-All parts are designed to be printed without auto-generated supports; any parts that do require support, come with breakaway support structures builtin (e.g. every clip socket, and the battery bank tunnel).
+All parts are designed to be printed without auto-generated supports; any parts that do require support, come with breakaway support structures builtin (e.g. every clip socket, and the battery tunnel).

 All of the recommended slicer settings, build plate layouts, and printer settings for a Bambu printer can be downloaded from MakerWorld: